Honda Jazz Review & Prices

 When you’re using the bench to carry people, you’ll see there’s lots of head and legroom, while you won’t be fighting for foot room much, as the flat floor means you can spread out and under the front seats.

-Folding the seat bases up reveals a large and tall space that can be used if the boot is crammed full and you need more room to carry larger items.
+Folding the seat bases up — Honda calls this the ‘Magic Seat’ function — reveals a large and tall space that can be used if the boot is crammed full and you need more room to carry larger items.
 You will sacrifice the space for passengers if you choose to take both the 60/40-split seat bases up, but you can leave either the two-seat or single-seat section down if you need to.

 Boot space

-The 305 litres on offer in the boot isn’t exactly small, but the Volkswagen Polo’s 351-litre boot and the 330 litres from the Skoda Fabia are larger than the Jazz’s.
+The 305 litres on offer in the boot isn’t exactly small, but the Volkswagen Polo’s 351-litre boot and the 380 litres from the Skoda Fabia are larger than the Jazz’s.
 The Vauxhall Corsa (309 litres) and Peugeot 208 (311 litres) also offer a touch more.
-Despite the lower figure, the Jazz still feels practical when you consider the space in the cabin.

 You get a small area under the floor, while there are a couple of bag hooks to hang things off if you need.
 A fold-up pram and a weekly shop will easily fit in the boot without much trouble.

 If you need to fold the seats down, the seat-back latches are easy to reach.
-When you fold them, the space is flat and the 1,205 litres – which is better than all but the Volkswagen Polo – offer a good area to throw things in, while the load lip is level with the floor.
+When you fold them, the space is flat and the 1,205 litres – the biggest in class by about 100 litres – offer a good area to throw things in, while the load lip is level with the floor.
 That means sliding things in and out is simple.

 Interior style, infotainment and accessories